Ignác Goldziher: Religious views

 i.e., "In those weeks, I truly entered into the spirit of Islam to such an extent that ultimately I became inwardly convinced that I myself was a Muslim, and judiciously discovered that this was the only religion which, even in its doctrinal and official formulation, can satisfy philosophic minds.
 My ideal was to elevate Judaism to a similar rational level.
 Islam, as my experience taught me, is the only religion in which superstitious and heathen ingredients are not frowned upon by rationalism, but by orthodox doctrine."

 Sander Gilman, in commenting on this passage, writes that, 'the Islam he discovered becomes the model for a new spirit of Judaism at the close of the nineteenth century.'
 In Cairo, Goldziher even prayed as a Muslim: "In the midst of the thousands of the pious, I rubbed my forehead against the floor of the mosque.
 Never in my life was I more devout, more truly devout, than on that exalted Friday."

-Despite his love for Islam, Goldziher remained a devout Jew all his life.
+Despite his admiration for Islam, Goldziher remained a devout Jew all his life.
 This bond to the Mosaic faith was unusual for a man seeking an academic career in Europe in the late 19th century.
 He turned down several academic appointments outside of Hungary and struggled to understand his faith while transcending conventional piety and patriotism.
 This fact is significant in understanding his work.
 He saw Islam through the eyes of someone who refused to assimilate into contemporary European culture.
 In fact, despite his fondness for Islam, he had little affection, if not outright scorn, for European Christianity.

 Judaism and Zionism

-Goldziher viewed Zionism as an ethno-nationalist sentiment and a distinctly separate ideology from the religion of Judaism or what makes one a Jew, stating:
+Goldziher viewed Zionism as an ethno-nationalist sentiment and a distinctly separate ideology from the religion of Judaism or what makes one a Jew, writing:

 Jewishness is a religious term and not an ethnographical one.
-As regards to my nationality I am a Transdanubian, and by religion a Jew.
+As regards my nationality I am a Transdanubian, and by religion a Jew.
 When I headed for Hungary from Jerusalem I felt I was coming home.
+Man is the product of objective historical conditions.
+His character is determined by these conditions and not by the index of his skull.